Best Concert Ukulele Options – Acoustic, Electric & Budget

 GEARANK

-The Luna High-Tide Koa Concert Acoustic-Electric Ukulele sports a koa body known for its distinct aesthetic appeal and tone.
-And while koa is not as commonly used as other tonewoods, it does have a lot of fans who love how it looks and sounds when used on ukuleles and guitars.
+The Luna High-Tide Koa Concert Acoustic-Electric Ukulele sports a Koa body known for its distinct aesthetic appeal and tone.
+While koa is not as commonly used as other tonewoods, it does have a lot of fans who love how it looks and sounds when used on wonderful ukuleles and guitars.

-As expected from a Luna Guitars instrument, this one comes with cosmetic detail that ups its overall look, utilizing abalone fret markers to show the interaction between the moon and the tides.
+As expected from a Luna Guitars instrument, this good quality ukulele comes with cosmetic detail that ups its overall look, utilizing abalone fret markers to show the interaction between the moon and the tides.

-On top of all that, it comes with built-in active electronics, with a preamp that allows you to sculpt your tone via a 2-band EQ.
+On top of all that, this concert-size ukulele comes with built-in active electronics and a preamp that allows you to sculpt your tone via a 2-band EQ.

 • Top: Koa (Not Specified If It’s Laminate or Solid)